quang04/win32-ThreadPool-How-to-wait-more-than-64-handles/README.md

 # win32-ThreadPool-How-to-wait-more-than-64-handles
-how to use thread pool in win32 and wating more than 64 handles
+how to use thread pool in win32 and waiting more than 64 handles

 ## Introduction
 This is illustration how to use thread pool in win32 and how deal with waiting more than 64 handles.